ujamii/openimmo-typo3/README.md

 ## TODOs

-- solve all TODOs in code
+- solve all TODOs in code (6)
 - ~make this backwards compatible~
+- exporting OpenImmo XML from TYPO3 database content
+- make model and repository classes automatically "use" traits if they match by name instead of hardcoded addition
+- currently, the extension is monolingual in many places, so make use of default TYPO3 translation features

 ## Installation